shawnnolanjr/basic-node/README.md

 # basic-node
-This is just a test place to play around with Nodejs, Express, EJS and MongoDB.
+This is just a test place to play around with Nodejs, Express, <strike>EJS</strike> express-handlebars and MongoDB.

 # This project uses MongoDB for hosting data
 If you don't know much about MongoDB read up here: https://docs.mongodb.com/manual/tutorial/getting-started/